NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 Apparently there are things that surprise Allah.
 How could someone supposedly all-knowing wonder about anything?

+## Allah can not count

+Surah 6:143

+> ˹Allah has created˺ four pairs: a pair of sheep and a pair of goats

+One pair of sheep and one pair of goats equals four pairs?

 ## Allah is limited to one location

 Surah 20:5